jlc248/satellite-resources/docs/source/Geostationary.rst

 |  LI Accumulated Flash Radiance - MTG    | `EO:EUM:DAT:0688 <https://data.eumetsat.int/product/EO:EUM:DAT:0688>`_ |
 +-----------------------------------------+------------------------------------------------------------------------+

 The first three are point-based, whereas the latter three are grid-based.
-All Level-2 products have 30-second temporal resolution.
+All Level-2 products have 30-second temporal resolution in near-real-time, but appear to have 10-minute resolution in the archive or "Data Store".
 The gridded products have been remapped to the Level 1c 2-km grid.
 See the `MTG LI Level-2 Guide <https://user.eumetsat.int/resources/user-guides/mtg-li-level-2-data-guide>`_ for many more details on the data product types and their processing.

 Notebooks
 ,,,,,,,,,